MicrosoftDocs/fabric-docs/docs/real-time-intelligence/data-activator/data-activator-introduction.md

 ### Rules

 Rules define the conditions you want to detect on your objects, and the actions that you want to take when those conditions are met.
-A rulee on a freezer object might detect the freezer being too warm, and send an email to the relevant technician.
+A rule on a freezer object might detect the freezer being too warm, and send an email to the relevant technician.

 ### Properties